gitter-badger/holomni_pcv/README.md

-The Holomni library
+###The Holomni library

-Used on the Meka Robot @ Ensta
+This library is used to control the B1 base of the Meka robot at Ensta ParisTech

-Changelog : Now a Cmake project
+> Changelog : Now a Cmake project